gauravsinhaweb/EduSmart/README.md

 ## Problems It Solves
-In this pandemic situation E-learning is the new trend . from past year students are stuck at their homes and attended numerous online classes.
+In this pandemic, situation E-learning has proved a new and efficient method.
+For the past year, students are stuck in their homes and have attended numerous online classes.
 But online classes are monotonous and concepts taught are not retained by our minds.
-Situation becomes worse when a subject is mostly based on practicals , because actual feel / visualisation is most important in such subjects like Aerospace, Biology and many more.
-With this application we focus to solve this problem.
-It utilizes the 3d/ virtual reality to give life/real life simulation or feel of various model and make the learning process more impactful and interesting.With a interactive live feature students can ask to teacher their doubt instantly and also can discuss among themselves.
+The situation becomes worse when a subject is mostly based on practicals because actually visualization is most important in such subjects as Aerospace, Biology, and many more.
+With this application, we focus to solve this problem.
+It utilizes 3D, Augmented reality to give, real-life simulations or feels of various models and make the learning process more impactful and interesting.
+With an interactive live feature, students can ask the teacher their doubts instantly and also can discuss among themselves.
 ## Live demo

 The site is deployed throught Vercel, which you can view from [here](https://edu-smart.vercel.app/)